TonyZhaoyu/blog_source/Blog/source/_posts/2019-goals.md

 ---
-title: Goals for 2019
+title: Wish list for 2019
 date: 2019-02-13 19:04:00
 tags:
 ---

-What I like to achieve in the year of 2019:
+Here is a wish list for 2019.
+I have done some tailor work, and the following should present a resonable one.

+1. C-code improvement.
+2.

 1. Improve C programming by the following methods: